swgpu/SWGPU/README.md

 **WARME Engine** is the first fully packed **2D/3D** game engine dedicated to **Y2K games** on the web !
 Some words about our philosophy:
-- **Simplicity:** We used only simple and efficient methods coming from the industrie for nearly two decades.
+- **Robustness:** We used only simple and efficient methods coming from the industrie for nearly two decades.
 - **Flexibility:** Create your own renderers.
 Handle render and update loops.
 - **Modularity:** We used modular architecture to keep things simple and separate.
 - **Modernity:** We used the WebGPU rendering API.